TheNosiriN/thenosirin.github.io/blog/babylon_planets/babylon_planets.md

 ![planet_shader](shader1.jpg)

-After I saw this I kept wondering, "how can I generate spherical terrain link this?"
+After I saw this I kept wondering, "how can I generate spherical terrain like this?"
 But that's not even where I started from, of course, as a graphics programmer, I started with making the atmosphere.

 The ultimate goal at this point is making my own version of that shader.
 I cant lie, I had no idea what I was doing, I even tried the [naive technique](https://cyos.babylonjs.com/#SFRDCR#7) of mixing gradients on a skybox to look like a sky.
 Fortunately, I later found an [atmosphere shader](https://www.shadertoy.com/view/lslXDr) to work with.